TheSylvieChan/llama-bot/README.md

 2. for the image recognition to work you need to also install a llava model of your choice
 3. you need to install the discord.py and ollama-python using pip
-4. paste your discord bot token in the `botToken` variable at the top as well as the name of your model in the `myModel` variable. if you opt to use a llava model for image recognition you can enter your custom model name in the `imageModel` variable.
+4. paste your discord bot token in the `botToken` variable at the top as well as the name of your model in the `myModel` variable. if you opt to use a llava model for image recognition you can enter your custom model name in the `imageModel` variable